jakehilborn/debbit/docs/index.md

 # Set to "yes" to run web automation invisibly in the background, aka headless mode.
 hide_web_browser: no

 # Optional.
-If debbit is unable to complete a purchase
+If debbit is unable to complete a purchase after 5 tries
-# after 5 tries you'll be notified via email.
+# you'll be notified via an email from debbit.failure@debbit.com
 notify_failure: your.email@website.com

 # You can put any name for the debit card here.